pedrada88/crossembeddings-twitter/README.md

 ## Cross-lingual word embeddings from Twitter

+Under construction...

-The following repository includes the pre-trained cross-lingual word embeddings from the paper *[XXX](XXX)*.
+The following repository includes the pre-trained cross-lingual word embeddings from the paper *[Learning Cross-lingual Embeddings from Twitter via Distant Supervision](XXX)*.

 ### Pre-trained embeddings